All Episodes

 Just like McCain did.

-It's in the cards, you'll see.
+It's in the cards.

-I think a lot of people, not all of them, but a bunch of TV people put him on television thinking he's making a fool of himself, and thinking that he's making a fool of the GOP.
+I think a lot of people, not all of them, but a bunch of TV people put him on television thinking he's making a fool of himself and thinking that he's making a fool of the GOP.

-I think, oh, let's hear more of this guy.
+So I think early on that's what the Republican establishment, I think, oh, let's hear more of this guy.

-He's digging his own grave here.
+He's just helping us left and he's digging his own grave here.

-I think a lot of the drive-bys think that Trump embarrasses himself and makes a fool of the GOP and uh his supporters every time he opens his mouth.
+I think a lot of the drive-bys think that Trump embarrasses himself and makes a fool of the GOP and his supporters every time he opens his mouth.

 And so they certainly want to amplify that as well.

-I mean, it runs the gamut, like this piece, The Moment of Truth.
+I mean, it runs the gamut.

-We must stop Trump Danielle Allen, political theorist at Harvard, contributing columnist Washington Post.
+Danielle Allen, political theorist at Harvard, contributing columnist Washington Post.

-To understand the rise of Hitler and the spread of Nazism, I have generally relied on the German Jewish emigre philosopher Hannah Arendt and her arguments about the banality of evil.
+To understand the rise of Hitler and the spread of Nazism, I have generally relied on the German Jewish émigré philosopher Hannah Arendt and her arguments about the banality of evil.

-Somehow people can understand themselves as just doing their job yet act as cogs in the wheel of a murderous machine.
+Somehow people can understand themselves as just doing their job, yet act as cogs in the wheel of a murderous machine.

 Arendt also offered a second answer in a small but powerful book called Men in Dark Times.